AlanCoding/awx-1/requirements/README.md

 This might be needed if you require a fix from a library which is not explicitly listed under `requirements.in`.

-If you are using the development container image, you need to run `dnf install libpq-devel libcurl-devel`.
+If you are using the development container image, you need to run `dnf -y install libpq-devel libcurl-devel`.
 These packages are removed in the Dockerfile.

 ### Upgrading Primary Dependencies